 Dr. Stefanie Klajbor-Goderich is an academic advisor in actuarial science in the Department of Mathematics at UIUC.
 Stefanie holds a PhD in Mathematics from the University of Illinois at Urbana-Champaign.

-The actuarial science office is located at the Computing Applications Building, Room 264.
-The office phone number is 217-300-0111.
-Our email is ASRMfirstname.lastname@example.org .
+The actuarial science office is located at the Computing Applications Building, Room 264 (after the dividers).
+Our email is ASRMfirstname.lastname@example.org.
+Please see the relevant section below to set up an appointment.

 Illinois Risk Lab (iRisk Lab)